Terrence Malick to Tackle WWII Biopic 'Radegund'

 German star August Diehl is attached to play Franz Jagerstatter, a conscientious objector executed by the Nazis in 1943.

-Nearly a decade after his Oscar-nominated The Thin Red Line, Terrence Malick is returning to World War II, this time in the form of a biopic about Franz Jagerstatter, a conscientious objector executed by the Nazis.
+Nearly two decades after his Oscar-nominated The Thin Red Line, Terrence Malick is returning to World War II, this time in the form of a biopic about Franz Jagerstatter, a conscientious objector executed by the Nazis.

 German star August Diehl (Inglourious Basterds) is attached to star as Jagerstatter in Malick's new film, titled Radegund, named after the small Austrian village where Jagerstatter was born.
 The village, in turn, was named for a sixth-century Catholic saint.